-Both atmospheric water vapor content and global-mean precipitation are expected to increase under global warming, but the changes in spatio-temporal distribution of rainrates are more important for societal impacts.
+Both atmospheric water vapor content and global-mean precipitation are expected to increase under global warming, but the changes in spatiotemporal distribution of rain rates are more important for societal impacts.
 Allan and Soden (2008) found that heavy rain events in satellite observations increased during warm periods and decreased during cold periods, but at a rate higher than that predicted by models.
-Chou et al. (2009) noted a general tendency for tropical precipitation anomalies in climate models under global warming to follow the 'rich-get-richer' effect (Chou and Neelin 2004) of increased precipitation in regions of climatological moisture convergence, although with regional-scale departures.
-O'Gorman and Schneider (2009) found that although theoretically the intensity of precipitation extremes is expected to increase (for example, within high percentiles of daily rainfall) with increase of column water vapor under global warming, there is significant disagreement in regard to tropical rainfall extremes among climate models from the Coupled Model Intercomparison Project phase 3 (CMIP3).
-For both precipitation extremes and their fractional changes under global warming the intermodel scatter in the tropics was found to be larger than that in extratropics.
-Muller et al. (2011) and Romps (2011) used convection resolving models under idealized radiative-convective equilibrium and found that intense precipitation increases with warming at close to the rate expected from Clausius-Clapeyron scaling.
-O'Gorman (2012) reported an increase in simulated intensity of extreme precipitation events (for instance, in the 99.9 percentile of daily precipitation) over many regions under global warming conditions, although he found strong disagreement between climate models on the rate of increase over the tropics.
+Chou et al. (2009) noted a general tendency for tropical precipitation anomalies in climate models under global warming to follow the "rich get richer" effect (Chou and Neelin 2004; Held and Soden 2006) of increased precipitation in regions of climatological moisture convergence, although with regional-scale departures.
+O'Gorman and Schneider (2009) found that, although theoretically the intensity of precipitation extremes is expected to increase (e.g., within high percentiles of daily rainfall) with increase of column water vapor under global warming, there is significant disagreement in regard to tropical rainfall extremes among climate models from phase 3 of the Coupled Model Intercomparison Project (CMIP3).
+For both precipitation extremes and their fractional changes under global warming, the intermodel scatter in the tropics was found to be larger than that in extratropics.
+Muller et al. (2011) and Romps (2011) used convectionresolving models under idealized radiative-convective equilibrium and found that intense precipitation increases with warming at close to the rate expected from Clausius-Clapeyron scaling.
+Sun et al. (2007), Chou et al. (2012), and O'Gorman (2012) each reported increases in simulated intensity of extreme precipitation events (for instance, in upper percentiles of daily precipitation) over many regions under global warming conditions, although the latter found strong disagreement between climate models on the rate of increase over the tropics.